 Change management concerns will also arise, as workers may fear being replaced by AI.
 Proper training and communication around how AI can augment human capabilities will be important.

 In conclusion, AI and machine learning have immense disruptive potential to enhance decision-making, optimize operations, and build resilience across global supply chains.
-To capitalize on these emerging technologies, organizations must invest in integrated data platforms, skilled talent, thoughtful change management, and responsible AI practices.
+To capitalize on these emerging supply chain technologies, organizations must invest in integrated data platforms, skilled talent, thoughtful change management, and responsible AI practices.

 If implemented successfully, I believe an AI-driven supply chain could be far more predictive, efficient, and responsive to the complexities of today's world.
 This can translate into substantial cost savings, less waste, happier customers, and stronger competitive advantage.
 The supply chain innovations artificial intelligence enables will likely be the most impactful advancement in global logistics for decades to come.